leeboardtools/mimon/UIDesignNotes.md

     - Priced Items List
         - Listen for price, transaction changes.

         - Show/Hide securities with no shares
-            - Potential problem here is double reload of account states since won't know if an priced item has no shares until it is loaded.
+            - Potential problem here is double reload of account states since won't know if a priced item has no shares until it is loaded.

     - Main Window
         - Smartly save/restore last window settings.
             - Maybe save by screen size?